Content from What is Web Scraping?

 This will automatically move to the Elements tab in the developer console (opening the developer console if not already open) and display the section of code for the selected element.
 The specific line of code for the element will be highlighted.
 In the example below a name was selected on the Canadian MPs webpage resulting in the code below:

-Conversly, by hovering over a line of code in the Elements tab, the corresponding element will be highlighted on the web page, showing the tag and size of the element.
+Conversely, by hovering over a line of code in the Elements tab, the corresponding element will be highlighted on the web page, showing the tag and size of the element.
 This is shown below:

 Identify element tag for extracting MP names

 Go back to the UK House of Commons webpage.
-Use the developer console to identify what you might need to search for in order to extract a list of MPs names.
+Use the developer console to identify what you might need to search for in order to extract a list of MPs’ names.

 Can you see an issue with the data collected if you just searched on this particular page?